Nucleic Acids and Innate Immunity

 Current research projects

-• In line with our findings on acriflavine, we are now working to understand how cellular damage recruits immune responses and how nucleic acids are involved.
-We are investigating the development of molecules that can be quickly repurposed as anti-inflammatory drugs to prevent chronic inflammation and sepsis (for instance to be used in the context of COVID-19 infections).
+• In line with our findings on acriflavine, the Nucleic Acids and Innate Immunity Research group is working to understand how cellular damage recruits immune responses and how nucleic acids are involved.
+The team is investigating the development of molecules that can be quickly repurposed as anti-inflammatory drugs to prevent chronic inflammation and sepsis (for instance to be used in the context of COVID-19 infections).

-• Relying on more than 10 years’ expertise in synthetic nucleic acids, we are also studying how such synthetic molecules could be designed to modulate immune responses, in cancer and auto-immune diseases.
+• Relying on more than 10 years’ expertise in synthetic nucleic acids, the team is also studying how such synthetic molecules could be designed to modulate immune responses, in cancer and auto-immune diseases.

 • Finally, we are also working to define the role of microRNAs in the regulation of infection and immunity.
 We have a specific focus on mechanisms regulating microRNA stability, and how this knowledge can be used to create novel biomarkers of auto-inflammation and cancer.

-If you are looking for a great workplace to carry out an honours, PhD or Masters project, please contact us to see how our lab could help you make a lasting impact in your next scientific endeavour.
+If you are looking for a great workplace to carry out an honours, PhD or Masters project, please contact us to see how the team could help you make a lasting impact in your next scientific endeavour.

 e: michael.gantier@hudson.org.au